 A public memorial service will be scheduled at a future time.

 In lieu of flowers, please consider a contribution to the Highland Park Public Library or a charity of your choice in his memory.

-To send flowers to Marc's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marc Mappen, please visit our floral store.